Yup'ik: Fish

-Fish as food, especially Pacific salmon (or in some places, non-salmon) species are the primary main subsistence food for the Yup'ik.
-Both food and fish (and salmon) called neqa (sg) neqet (pl) in Yup'ik.
-Also for salmon called neqpik ~ neqpiaq (sg) neqpiit ~ neqpiat (pl) in Yup'ik, means literally "real food".
+Fish as food, especially Pacific salmon (or in some places, non-salmon) species are the primary main subsistence food for the Yupʼik.
+Both food and fish (and salmon) called neqa (sg) neqet (pl) in Yupʼik.
+Also for salmon called neqpik ~ neqpiaq (sg) neqpiit ~ neqpiat (pl) in Yupʼik, means literally "real food".
 But, the main food for the Iñupiaq is meat of whale and caribou (both food and meat called niqi in Iñupiaq, also for meat called niqipiaq "real food").

 Alaska subsistence communities are noted to obtain up to 97% of the omega-3 fatty acids through a subsistence diet.

-Tepas, also called stink-heads, stink heads, stinky heads, are fermented fish head such as king and silver salmon heads, are a traditional food of the Yup'ik.
+Tepas, also called stink-heads, stink heads, stinky heads, are fermented fish head such as king and silver salmon heads, are a traditional food of the Yupʼik.
 A customary way of preparing them is to place fish heads and guts in a wooden barrel, cover it with burlap, and bury it in the ground for about a week.
 For a short while in modern times, plastic bags and buckets replaced the barrel.
-However this increased the risk of botulism, and the Yup'ik have reverted to fermenting fishheads directly in the ground.
+However this increased the risk of botulism, and the Yupʼik have reverted to fermenting fishheads directly in the ground.